 - no proceedings / legal process may be commenced or continued against the company or its property;

-- most floating charges may not be crystallized by the floating charge-holder;
+- most floating charges may not be crystallised by the floating charge-holder;

-- no steps may be taken to repossess goods under any hire-purchase agreement.
+- no steps may be taken to repossess goods under any hire-purchase agreement; and

 A notable exception is that payments falling due under a contract involving financial services (among other excluded categories) do not benefit from the payment holiday; if they are not paid, the moratorium cannot continue.

-During the moratorium, a company is required to pay new debts/liabilities to which it becomes subject during the moratorium (moratorium debts) and certain pre-moratorium debts which do not benefit from a payment holiday (including accelerated financial debt, rent in respect of the moratorium period and wages and redundancy payments).
-If these amounts (other than accelerated financial debt) are not paid, they will get super-priority if the company enters administration or liquidation within 12 weeks following the end of the moratorium.
-Any scheme, CVA or restructuring plan in that 12 week period cannot compromise such liabilities without consent (and such creditors are prohibited from voting on such a scheme or restructuring plan, although not a CVA).
+During the moratorium, a company is required to pay new debts/liabilities to which it becomes subject during the moratorium (moratorium debts) and certain pre-moratorium debts which do not benefit from a payment holiday (including financial debt, rent in respect of the moratorium period and wages and redundancy payments).
+If these amounts (other than financial debt which has been accelerated) are not paid, they will be treated as super-priority debts if the company enters administration or liquidation within 12 weeks following the end of the moratorium.
+Any scheme of arrangement, CVA or restructuring plan in that 12 week period cannot compromise such liabilities without consent (and such creditors are prohibited from voting on such a scheme of arrangement or restructuring plan, although not a CVA).

 The moratorium generally prohibits secured creditors from appointing an administrator and enforcing their security (subject to certain exceptions, including enforcement of financial collateral arrangements).